coder/code-server/docs/install.md

 Notes:

-- Installing code-server using Yarn or npm builds native modules on install, which requires [C dependencies](./npm.md) for installing these dependencies
+- Installing code-server using Yarn or npm builds native modules on install, which requires [C dependencies](./npm.md) for install
 - You must have Node.js version 12.x (or greater) installed
+- If you're running macOS, install [Xcode](https://developer.apple.com/xcode/downloads/) and run `xcode-select --install` befor proceeding with the installation.

 To install code-server using Yarn/npm: